jsramosVT/bel-mkdocs/docs/Molecular Dynamics/MD Analysis/PCA.md

 ## Covariance analysis

-You need the new concatenated backbone-only xtc and tpr files generated in the initial set-up to perform covariance analysis.
+You need the new concatenated backbone-only XTC and TPR files generated in the initial set-up to perform covariance analysis.
 Because this step generates many files, it is advisable to make a new directory (e.g., `covar/`) to store your outputs.

 To perform covariance analysis: